StatStud/book-club/content/posts/power-versus-force.md

 Hawkins claims that the source of man's intellectual frustration is his attempt to "make sense" (via linear, logical, and rational methods) frequently unpredictable human behavior that's inherently nonlinear.

 ## Chapter 2: History and Methodology

+### Summary

+### Notes

+Hawkins designs an experiment that runs 20 years across different countries and people.
+Basically emphasizing that the experiment was scientifically sound.

+#### Historical background

+The most striking findings of kinesiology is the demonstration that muscles instantly became weak when the body is exposed to harmful stimuli, while substances that were therapeutic to the body made the muscles instantly strong.

+Overall, good nutrition matters for mental wellbeing.

+#### The testing Technique

 ## Chapter 3: Test Results and Interpretation